 Among the basic rules of the tourist is to try to prioritize the order of icons to see, especially when it comes to a city like Madrid.
-Like any capital with a lot of history, it can be overwhelming to choose the essential among so many monuments and relevant buildings, and even when you already know by hearsay what to see, you don’t know why.
+Like any capital with a lot of history it can be overwhelming to choose the essential among so many monuments and relevant buildings, and even when you already know by hearsay what you have to go to see you don’t know very well why.

-This is a list in which the order has no special relevance because sooner or later you will go through these places, but so that when you do you have a slight idea of what you’re seeing and you can make yourself understood (even before some Madrileño).
+This is a list in which the order is not particularly relevant because sooner or later you will pass through these places, but so that when you do you have a slight idea of what you’re seeing and you can make yourself understood (even before a Madrileño).

-Following the aesthetic wake that was imposed in the United States with the current City Beautiful Movement, Madrid decided to premiere century changing the map of the city.
-First with the Puerta del Sol -which had been under construction for almost the entire 19th century and practically never stopped- and new, more affluent residential areas were being created, such as the Salamanca neighborhood.
+Following the aesthetic wake that was imposed in the United States with the current City Beautiful Movement, Madrid decided to open the century by changing the map of the city.
+First with the Puerta del Sol – which had been under construction for almost the entire 19th century and had practically never stopped – and new, more affluent residential areas were being created, such as the Salamanca neighborhood.

 In this new urban future there were many proposals and finally it was decided that the Velasco Project was the most convenient.
-Then it took 20 years to finish the works, but for a more graphic explanation, that of artist and urban studies expert Erik Harley in the video above.
+It then took 20 years to finish the works, but for a more graphic explanation, the artist and urban studies expert Erik Harley in the video above.

 The first stop is a visit to the Royal Palace of Madrid, seeing the immense facade from the Plaza de Oriente, impresses, but the best is inside.
 The largest palace in Western Europe is no longer the official residence of the royal family since the time of Alfonso XIII.
 It is now a museum that can be visited and is only used sporadically for important events.
 Its baroque and neoclassical architecture bursts with its monumentality in the middle of the city.

-It was built in the eighteenth century, was erected on the ashes of the old fortress of the Austrias, smaller and wooden, which did not convince the Bourbons.
-The new dynasty, which arrived with Philip V, decided to build a palace in the style of their country of origin: France.
+It was built in the eighteenth century, was erected on the ashes of the old fortress of the Habsburgs, smaller and wooden, which did not convince the Bourbons.
+The new dynasty, which arrived with Philip V, decided to build a palace in the taste of their country of origin: France.

 It is also surrounded by the Sabatini gardens and the Campo del Moro, which originally linked it to the Casa de Campo, where the monarchs hunted.

 It is worth the queue to see the true splendor and opulence that the Spanish monarchy condensed here.
-On display is an extraordinary collection of art, furniture, tapestries, porcelains and masterpieces by painters such as Velázquez, Goya or Caravaggio.
+It exhibits an extraordinary collection of art, furniture, tapestries, porcelains and masterpieces by painters such as Velázquez, Goya and Caravaggio.
 Some of its rooms, such as the Throne Room and the Gasparini Room, are the summary of this power.

 3. Prado Museum